Filipino shamans: Sex and gender

-In most Philippine ethnic groups, shamans were predominantly female due to the role of the shaman (especially the medium) being an intrinsically feminine one.
+In most Philippine ethnic groups, shamans were predominantly female, due to the role of the shaman (especially the medium) being an intrinsically feminine one.
 Among the minority of male shamans, most belonged to a distinct class—known as asog in the Visayas and bayok or bayog in Luzon—who adopted the voice, mannerisms, hairstyle, and dress typically associated with women.
 These individuals were treated socially in ways similar to women, and their status allowed them access to spiritual and religious professions.

 In Historia de las islas e indios de Bisayas (1668), the Spanish historian and missionary Francisco Ignacio Alcina records that the asog became shamans by virtue of being themselves.
-Unlike female shamans, they neither needed to be chosen nor did they undergo initiation rites.
+Unlike female shamans, they did not need to be chosen or undergo initiation rites.
 However, not all asog trained to become shamans.
-Castano (1895) states that the people of Bicol would hold a thanksgiving ritual called atang that was "presided" by an "effeminate" priest called an asog.
+Castano states that the people of Bicol would hold a thanksgiving ritual called atang that was "presided" by an "effeminate" priest called an asog.
 His female counterpart, called a baliana, assisted him and led the women in singing what was called the soraki, in honor of Gugurang.

-Historical accounts suggest that during the precolonial period in the Philippines, female shamans predominated in the religious realm.
-The Bolinao Manuscript (1685), for example, records that during an Inquisitional investigation of the shamans in the town of Bolinao, Pangasinan between 1679 and 1685, animistic paraphernalia were confiscated from 148 people.
+Historical accounts suggest that, during the precolonial period in the Philippines, female shamans predominated in the religious realm.
+The Bolinao Manuscript (1685), for example, records that, during an Inquisitional investigation of the shamans in the town of Bolinao, Pangasinan between 1679 and 1685, animistic paraphernalia were confiscated from 148 people.
 Of those, 145 were female shamans, and the remaining three were transvestite male shamans, thus highlighting the statistical imbalance between the female-to-male ratio of indigenous shamans.
-The anonymously-written "Manila Manuscript" also emphasized the auxiliary role of gender non-conforming male shamans in relation to the female shamans.
-These evidences, together with the fact that there were no written accounts of female sex/male gender identification amongst the women who exercised authority within the spiritual sphere, prove that spiritual potency was not dependent upon the identification with a neuter "third" sex/gender space, but rather on the identification with the feminine – whether the biological sex was female or male.
+The anonymously written "Manila Manuscript" also emphasized the auxiliary role of gender non-conforming male shamans in relation to the female shamans.
+This evidence, together with the fact that there were no written accounts of female sex/male gender identification amongst the women who exercised authority within the spiritual sphere, prove that spiritual potency was not dependent upon identification with a neuter "third" sex/gender space, but rather on identification with the feminine – whether one's biological sex was female or male.
 Femininity was considered the vehicle to the spirit world during the pre-colonial era, and the male shaman's identification with the feminine reinforced the normative situation of female as shaman.
-While Brewer (1999) agreed that it is naïve to dismiss the existence of a principal male shaman during the precolonial era, she also argued that such cases were unusual rather than the norm, and that the statistical imbalance in favour of principal male shamans occurred as a result of the influence of the male-centered Hispano-Catholic culture, such that in the late nineteenth century and in the early years of the twentieth century, in some areas like Negros, all the babaylan were male.
-Lachica (1996) has also hypothesized that the disappearance of female babaylan during the late Spanish colonial period was probably the influence of the male-led Catholic church that "ousted" the female babaylan since the people were looking for parallels to the male clergy.
+While Brewer agreed that it is naïve to dismiss the existence of a principal male shaman during the precolonial era, she also argued that such cases were unusual rather than the norm, and that the statistical imbalance in favour of principal male shamans occurred as a result of the influence of the male-centered Hispano-Catholic culture, such that in the late nineteenth century and in the early years of the twentieth century, in some areas like Negros, all the babaylan were male.
+Lachica has also hypothesized that the disappearance of female babaylan during the late Spanish colonial period was probably the influence of the male-led Catholic church that "ousted" the female babaylan, since people were looking for parallels to the male clergy.